run-ai/runai/runai/reporter/README.md

 # Run:AI Reporter Library

-An API to send metrics and parameters to Promethues Push Gateway.
+An interface to send metrics and parameters to Promethues Push Gateway.

 ## Concepts
 ### Parameters
-Key-value input parameters of your choice. key and value are strings.
+Key-value input parameters of your choice.
+Key and value are strings.

 ### Metrics
 Key-value input parameters of your choice.
 Key is a string, value is numeric.